Retire or Re-Direct?

 My most unusual assignment happened when the director in Mexico City called with an immediate need for a combined 3rd and 4th grade teacher.
 A real stretch for this old ex-high school teacher!

 Last August ('16) I was asked to step in for the director in Caracas, Venezuela, while he went home for the birth of their second child.
 I thoroughly enjoyed the challenge of serving the Lord, along with an outstanding staff, in that beautiful but troubled country.
 Please pray for the future of the school and Venezuela's wonderful people.

 I went alone on short notice to these interim assignments and Angela would visit if it was at least a semester long.
 She visited twice in Caracas.

-But this fall NICS is going the extra mile by sending Angela with me for a six week assignment in Kunming, China, as interim director, as the director takes some much-needed time off.
+But this fall NICS is going the extra mile by sending Angela with me for a six week assignment in the Far East, as interim director, as the director takes some much-needed time off.
 Angela, being an RN, will serve in a clinic near the school which serves the poor, including AIDS patients and lepers; they're excited to hear she is coming.

 So, as I go to my 10th NICS school, it's with a very grateful heart and so very thankful that over 25 years ago I met a man named Joe.

 Where does the Bible tell us to retire?
 I think re-directing is much better!